dnsimple/dnsimple-support/content/articles/domains-it.markdown

 ---
 title: .IT Domains
-excerpt: This article explains the requirements for .it domain names.
+excerpt: This article explains the requirements and special procedures for .it domain names.
 categories:
 - Domains
 ---